Raynos/mercury/README.md

   the following:

- - [`react`][react] for documenting and explaining the concept of a virtual DOM and it's diffing algorithm
+ - [`react`][react] for documenting and explaining the concept of a virtual DOM and its diffing algorithm
  - [`om`][om] for explaining the concept and benefits of immutable state and time travel.
  - [`elm`][elm] for explaining the concept of FRP and having a